A LiveJournal community is a journal where many users post entries about a similar topic. Users who are interested in a particular subject can find

 Several things make communities different from personal journals:

 - Comments and Entries: Comments and entries in a community account are posted by other personal accounts.
 Community accounts can neither post comments or entries, nor join other communities.
 If you have email notifications enabled and you post an entry in a community, you will receive notifications for comments posted in reply to that entry.
-In addition, a maintainer can subscribe to receive notifications whenever a comment is made on any entry in a Paid or Permanent community.
+In addition, a maintainer can subscribe to receive notifications whenever a comment is made on any entry in a community with Professional or Permanent package of service.

 - Links: A community has multiple link formats, which include: